Tezkire

 Tezkire (تذکرة), from Arabic tadhkirah meaning "something that causes one to remember" or "memorandum", is a form of bibliographical dictionary or bibliographical compendium which flourished in the 16th-century Ottoman Empire.
-The most known are the tezkires of poets, but they also dealt with government officials, and of artists in general.
-First seen in the early Arab literature before the 10th century, they came into the Persian literature and later into the Ottoman one.
+The most widely known are the tezkires of poets, but the books also focused on the works of government officials and artists in general.
+First seen in early Arab literature before the 10th century, they then made their way into Persian literature and later Ottoman literature.

-One of the most famous tezkires in the Persian language is the Tazkirat al-Awliya of Fariduddin Attar.
-The most important tezkire in the Chagatai-Turkic is Majolis un-Nafois by Ali-Shir Nava'i.
+One of the most famous Persian tezkires is the Tazkirat al-Awliya of Fariduddin Attar.
+The most important tezkire in Chagatai-Turkic is Majolis un-Nafois by Ali-Shir Nava'i.